 The company is subject to strict government regulations.
 So, if the entrepreneur wants to have a freedom in business with little governmental interference, he has to go for either sole proprietorship or partnership.
+[Chapter 🗯 1] Choice of Business Organisation

 DESCRIPTIVE QUESTIONS